khalid586/ATM-bank-using-oop-python/README.md

 All the features mentioned above will be implemented using OOP as said before.

 # Usage of OOP
-- User will be able to transit between multiple banks at the same time which will have **different** pin codes, balanace  etc.
+- User will be able to transit between multiple banks at the same time which will have **different** pin codes, balance  etc.

 # Atm Banking System
 Atm is a very widely used banking system in today's world which has basic features like depositing money, withdrawing money, Checking balance etc. Our Atm will also have features like these.